justincasher/justincasher.github.io/pages/Euler-Characteristic-is-an-Index.md

     \chi(M) = \int_M e(TM)
 $$

-In particular, we will show that we can express the Euler characteristic as the index of a certain Dirac operator.
+In particular, we will show that that the Euler characteristic is the index of a Dirac operator.

 ## 2. The de Rham Complex